Ellen Burstyn: 1980–1998: Established actress

 In 1990, Burstyn won the Sarah Siddons Award for her work in Chicago theatre.
 A variety of acting performances followed suit, including in the dramas When You Remember Me (1990), Dying Young (1991) and Grand Isle (1991).
 In addition to television movies, Burstyn appeared in When a Man Loves a Woman (1994) with co-stars Andy Garcia and Meg Ryan.

 In 1995, Burstyn portrayed Judith in the comedy-drama Roommates (1995).
-The film received negative reviews and was a commercial failure, but it did receive a nomination for Best Makeup in the Academy Awards.
+The film received negative reviews and emerged as a commercial failure at the box-office, but received a nomination for the Academy Award for Best Makeup and Hairstyling.
 Also that year, Burstyn appeared in How to Make an American Quilt (1995), based on the 1991 novel of the same name by Whitney Otto, which tells the stories of several generations of women who are part of the same quilting circle.
-Despite a mixed critical response, the cast received a nomination for Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture.
-In 1998, Burstyn appeared in Playing By Heart, with co-stars including Sean Connery and Angelina Jolie, a story of eleven ordinary people in Los Angeles who are connected in different ways.
-Some critics such as Roger Ebert viewed the film positively despite the lackluster performance at the box office.
+Despite a mixed critical response, the cast received a nomination for the Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture.

+In 1998, Burstyn appeared in Playing by Heart, with co-stars including Sean Connery and Angelina Jolie, a story of eleven ordinary people in Los Angeles who are connected in different ways.
+Some critics such as Roger Ebert viewed the film positively despite its lackluster performance at the box office.
 Burstyn next found supporting roles in The Spitfire Grill (1996), about a woman starting a new life after being released from prison, and Deceiver (1997), a murder crime drama.
 Although not box office hits, each film garnered mixed to positive responses, according to film review aggregator Rotten Tomatoes.
 Next, she appeared in James Gray's The Yards (2000) alongside a principal cast of Mark Wahlberg, Joaquin Phoenix, Charlize Theron, Faye Dunaway and James Caan.
 The crime drama was unpopular and a commercial failure, earning less than $1 million worldwide from a budget of $24 million.